ashulgach/ha-wyzeapi/README.md

 * Control Wyze Plugs as switches through HA
 * Use Wyze Cameras as motion sensors **NOTE:** Disabled following API usage incident with Wyze
 * Turn on and off Wyze Cameras
-* Lock, unlock, and view status of lock and door for the Wyze Lock
+* Lock, unlock, and view status of the Wyze Lock and Wyze Palm Lock (WPLCK1)

 ### Potential Downsides